8ctorres/PIA-NextGen-PortForwarding/README.md

-# PIA NextGen Servers Port Forwarding + Transmission support - Unofficial
+# PIA NextGen Servers Port Forwarding + qBittorrent support - Unofficial
 New PIA pfSense (Private Internet Access) port forwarding API script for next gen servers.
-Tested on pfSense 2.4.5-RELEASE-p1 (amd64) and transmission-daemon 2.94.
+Tested on pfSense 2.6.0-RELEASE (amd64) and qBittorrent 4.2.5 on Debian.

+## This guide is based on fm407's original guide for Transmission, and adapted for use with qBittorrent.
+See https://github.com/fm407/PIA-NextGen-PortForwarding

-# **Issue introduced in 2.5.1: Regression #11805 breaks port forwarding.
+## **Issue introduced in 2.5.1: Regression #11805 breaks port forwarding.
 Please use 2.5.2.**

-# **Before starting make sure to have configured PIA on your pfSense according to this guide: https://blog.networkprofile.org/private-internet-access-vpn-on-pfsense/**
+## **Before starting make sure to have configured PIA on your pfSense according to this guide: https://blog.networkprofile.org/private-internet-access-vpn-on-pfsense/**

-For a list of nextgen servers supporting port forwarding: https://github.com/fm407/PIA-NextGen-PortForwarding/blob/master/nextgen-portforward-servers.txt
+For a list of nextgen servers supporting port forwarding: https://github.com/8ctorres/PIA-NextGen-PortForwarding/blob/master/nextgen-portforward-servers.txt

 The scripts have variables that you must change in order for the script to work, make sure to read the scripts before running them.